 Whereas state laws are fairly tolerant for first-time offenders in many categories, sex offenses are an exception.
 Some sex crimes are misdemeanors — prostitution and soliciting, for instance.
 But the punishment for crimes such as sexual assault and child molestation can be particularly severe.
 If convicted of a felony sex crime as an adult, you are likely to spend many years in prison.
 In addition, your name will be listed on Colorado’s sex offender registry for decades and may appear on multiple sex offender websites.

-Some of the most commonly charged crimes are shoplifting, auto theft, robbery and breaking and entering.
-Penalties for theft crimes range from a fine and probation for property worth less than $950, to years — and even decades — in prison for property of value or the use of weapon.
+Some of the most commonly charged crimes are shoplifting, auto theft, robbery, and breaking and entering.
+Penalties for theft crimes range from a fine and probation for property worth less than $950, to years — and even decades — in prison for grand theft or the use of weapons.
 There are many defenses available to defeat theft and burglary charges.
-From challenging the valuation of the property to negotiating pleas to less charges, our skilled theft lawyers know them all.
+From challenging the valuation of the property to negotiating pleas to lesser charges, our skilled theft lawyers know them all.

 In addition to defending you against criminal charges, other services our criminal defense attorneys provide include:

 - Legal “second opinions”